linuss/django-anymail/docs/sending/templates.rst

 Anymail only exposes the stored template capabilities that your ESP already offers, and then simplifies providing merge data in a portable way.
-It won't translate between different ESPs' template languages, and it can't do a batch send if your ESP doesn't support it.
+It won't translate between different ESP template syntaxes, and it can't do a batch send if your ESP doesn't support it.

 There are two common cases where ESP template and merge features are particularly useful with Anymail:

-* The people who develop and maintain your transactional email templates are different from the people who maintain your Django page templates.
+* When the people who develop and maintain your transactional email templates are different from the people who maintain your Django page templates.
 (For example, you use a single ESP for both marketing and transactional email, and your marketing team manages all the ESP email templates.)

-* You need to use your ESP's batch-sending capabilities for performance reasons, because you want a single API call to trigger individualized messages to hundreds or thousands of recipients.
+* When you want to use your ESP's batch-sending capabilities for performance reasons, where a single API call can trigger individualized messages to hundreds or thousands of recipients.
   (For example, sending a daily batch of shipping notifications.)

 If neither of these cases apply, you may find that